Pedro's unparalleled trophy haul after Europa League triumph with Chelsea | Goal.com

 Pedro's unparalleled trophy haul after Europa League triumph

-Chelsea's Europa League final win over Arsenal has seen Blues winger Pedro add yet another trophy to his now unmatched collection.
+Chelsea's Europa League final victory over Arsenal has seen Blues winger Pedro add yet another trophy to his now unmatched collection.

 The 31-year-old has won the Champions League, Premier League, Europa League, World Cup and the European Championship - a collection no other player in world football can match.